The Cyclades · Naxos

 €€

-The Chora dinner the locals book first — a small, family-run room with a leafy courtyard, the menu built on traditional Naxian cooking: oven-baked lamb, moussaka, baked feta with honey, stuffed vegetables.
+The Chora dinner locals book first: a small, family-run room with a leafy courtyard, the menu built on traditional Naxian cooking, oven-baked lamb, moussaka, baked feta with honey, stuffed vegetables.
 Reserve in summer.

 Chorabook

-InsiderThe setting is the point — a quiet garden courtyard set back from the port, not a street-side table.
+InsiderAsk for the garden courtyard set back from the port rather than a street-side table.
 In July and August it books out for dinner, so call a day or two ahead; walk-ins get turned away at peak.
 Phone +30 22850 27050.

 Meze 2